"If you can't measure it, you can't improve it." - Peter Drucker

 “A goal without a method is nonsense.” - W. Edwards Deming

 Familiarity with the above dimensions will be helpful as you translate your strategic plan into a defined set of trackable measurements.
-Many organizations have found that an investment in technology such as work order software is essential to making the collection and reporting of key data simple and easy.
-MyGov would enjoy the opportunity to learn more about you and help you to implement a process leading to efficiency and effectiveness in your work order management program.
+Many organizations have found that an investment in technology such as government software is essential to making the collection and reporting of key data simple and easy.
+MyGov would enjoy the opportunity to learn more about you and help you to implement a process leading to efficiency and effectiveness in city government.